 - Provide support for a collaborative teaching model that encourages teachers to work with colleagues across subjects and grade levels.

 - Provide information for district administrators to support the history–social science curriculum and instruction.

 - Provide strategies for instruction that incorporate the history–social science analysis skills.

-Update the narrative to reflect current and confirmed scholarly research in history–social science, and changes in California and the United States since the last edition of the History–Social Science Framework was published.
+- Update the narrative to reflect current and confirmed scholarly research in history–social science, and changes in California, the United States, and the world since the last edition of the History–Social Science Framework was published.

 - Include information about the Mendez v.
 Westminster court case, and its significance in the history of school desegregation.

 - Insert a reference to Sikhism in the course description for the ninth-grade elective “World Religions.”

 - Update the current appendices to reflect new scholarship and new emphases in history–social science education.

 - Either remove Appendix A (“Nationalism, Free Markets, and Democracy in the Contemporary World”), and integrate this material into the tenth grade narrative, or update with more relevant contemporary examples.